-Students scoring in this highest “elite” range have demonstrated to command skills and knowledge at a level comparable to what is taught in college classes during the first year.
+Students scoring in this highest “elite” range have demonstrated they master skills and knowledge at a level comparable to what is taught in college classes during the first year.

-At quite a few colleges and universities, this translates to credits so students may skip a number of classes which saves time and money.
+At quite a few colleges and universities, this translates to credits, so students may skip several classes, which saves time and money.

 Keep in mind, though, that not all universities and colleges are accepting or awarding credits through GED scores.

 So please check with your preferred college or university to learn if they accept GED scores for credits.